This post may contain affiliate links, view our disclosure policy.

 Lover’s Key State Park is a 712-acre state park and wildlife habitat located on Lover’s Key barrier island that protects some of the most pristine barrier islands in Southwest Florida.

-Lovers Key has a stunning two-mile long sandy beach which was listed by the Travel Channel in the Top 10 Florida beaches.
+Lovers Key has a gorgeous two-mile stretch of sandy beach, which was featured on the Travel Channel as one of the Top 10 Florida beaches.

 It’s a good place for swimming, collecting shells, and enjoying a picnic.